Wanting some fun beach sandals this summer without spending a fortune?

-I cannot lie.
-I am totally in love with these fun, festive, summery beach sandals!
-I made these embellished slides in about 30 minutes from a pair of basic summer sandals, and one secret ingredient (besides hot glue)…
+You can embellish slides like these in about 30 minutes, using a pair of basic summer sandals, and one secret ingredient (besides hot glue)…

 Ta-Da!
 A $1 grass skirt from the Dollar Store!